spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v6/basic-usage/retrieving-media.md

 $temporaryS3Url = $mediaItems[0]->getTemporaryUrl(Carbon::now()->addMinutes(5));
 ```

-Since retrieving the first media and the url for the first media for a object is such a common scenario, the `getFirstMedia` and `getFirstMediaUrl` convenience-methods are also provided:
+Since retrieving the first media and the url for the first media for an object is such a common scenario, the `getFirstMedia` and `getFirstMediaUrl` convenience-methods are also provided:

 ```php
 $media = $newsItem->getFirstMedia();